-

 Work Placement

-The BIS Industry Engagement Initiative includes a paid work placement, site visits to leading multinational companies and our membership of the SAP and Microsoft University Alliance provides our students with access to the latest industry software while our Industry Advisory Board ensures that the skills, methodologies and theories that you learn are consistent with industry needs.
+The BIS programme includes a paid work placement, site visits to leading multinational companies and our membership of the SAP and Microsoft University Alliance provides our students with access to the latest industry software while our Industry Advisory Board ensures that the skills, methodologies and theories that you learn are consistent with industry needs.

 Study Abroad

-BIS students have the option to study abroad in our partner universities in year 2.
+BIS students have the option to study abroad in our partner universities in year 3.
 Some of our partners include Hong Kong University of Science and Technology, Kogod School of Business (Washington DC, USA), Montana State University (USA), Lehigh University (NY, USA), and ESC Rennes (France).
-This opportunity is offered on a competitive basis.

 Click here to see where your B.I.S degree can take you in the world!